devennn/devennn.github.io/_posts/2020-07-20-cnn-for-images-and-texts.md

 pad     [0, 0, 0, 0]
 ```

+In NLP tasks there are 2 ways of forming input:
+  - Word level: Sentence are describe bassed on words
+  - Character level: Sentences are describe based on character. i.e. letters, punctuations

-In NLP, one most preferred method to describe words is using word embeddings.
-There are some good tutorials on this topic.
+For this post, I will use word level.
+The usual method to describe words is using word embeddings.
 The main idea of word embedding is to represent a word in the vector space.

 ![](/assets/images/word_embeddings.png)